 Around a quarter of the Council's gross expenditure relates to employees, including pay, national insurance and pensions.
 The Council operates within an approved establishment and the respective budget headings are based on this establishment.
-Provision has been included within the budget figures based on an expected pay freeze in 2021/22 for staff earning over the median pay of c £24,000, and an increase of 2% for staff below this level.
-Going forward from 2022/23 a 2% pay award has been assumed.
+Provision has been included within the budget figures based on an expected pay award of 2% in 2022/23 for all staff, going forward from 2022/23 a 2% pay award has been assumed.
+Provision has also been made for the increase in employers' National Insurance contributions of 1.25% and market supplements relating to recruitment challenges for particular roles.